microsoft/vscode-docs/docs/remote/containers.md

     2. Right-click on the Docker taskbar item and update **Settings / Preferences > Shared Drives / File Sharing** with any source code locations you want to open in a container.
 If you run into trouble, see [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) on avoiding common problems with sharing.

-    3. **Windows**: Consider adding a `.gitattributes` file or disabling automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf false` If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.
+    3. **Windows**: Consider adding a `.gitattributes` file to your repos or disabling automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf input` If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.
 See [tips and tricks](/docs/remote/troubleshooting.md#resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) for details.

     **Linux**: